ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Just read a few facts about frogs.
-They were ribbiting.
+What do computers and air conditioners have in common?
+They both become useless when you open windows.

 [
-Tue Oct 28 00:26:59 UTC 2025
+Wed Oct 29 00:29:03 UTC 2025
  ]